-- ArcGIS Notebook Server requires Docker Desktop for Windows (version 220.127.116.11 or later) to be installed.
-Follow the steps in Install Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.
+- ArcGIS Notebook Server on Linux containers requires Docker Desktop for Windows (version 4.4.4 or later) to be installed.
+Follow the steps in Install container engine for ArcGIS Notebook Server (Linux containers) to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2019 and Windows 10.
-Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2019 and for Windows 10.
+- ArcGIS Notebook Server may require the Hyper-V role to already be installed on Windows Server and Windows 10.
+Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server and for Windows 10.